James Ward-Prowse

-James Michael Edward Ward-Prowse (born 1 November 1994) is an English professional footballer who plays as a central midfielder for club West Ham United.
+James Michael Edward Ward-Prowse (born 1 November 1994) is an English professional footballer who plays as a central midfielder for club Southampton.

 Originally a member of Southampton's youth teams, Ward-Prowse made his first-team debut in October 2011, and signed his first professional contract in 2012.
 He became a regular for Southampton and was appointed as captain in 2020.
 In 2023, he played his 400th game for the club, before leaving for West Ham United the same year.
-After one season, he moved on loan to Nottingham Forest.
+He had loan spells at Nottingham Forest and Burnley.
+In 2026, Ward-Prowse rejoined Southampton.

 Ward-Prowse has represented England at under-17, under-19 and under-20 levels and earned 31 caps and scored 6 goals at under-21 level, also serving as captain.
 He made his senior international debut in March 2017 in a 1–0 away defeat to Germany.

 Early and personal life

 Born in Portsmouth, Hampshire, Ward-Prowse is the son of John Ward-Prowse, a barrister.
 Although his family are Portsmouth supporters, Ward-Prowse joined their South Coast derby rivals Southampton at the age of eight.

 Ward-Prowse and his wife, Olivia, have one son, born in 2018.